Introduction

 Among the highlights of the Agriates Desert are the stunning Saleccia Beach and Lotu Beach, both renowned for their crystal-clear waters and pristine sands.
 Saleccia Beach, in particular, is a serene escape, famous for its white sand and untouched beauty.
 Its remote location, accessible only by foot or boat, ensures a peaceful and secluded atmosphere, perfect for those looking to unwind in a natural paradise.

 Similarly, Lotu Beach, located near Saleccia, offers another quiet refuge, surrounded by lush landscapes and the calm Mediterranean Sea.
-This beach is an ideal spot for swimming, sunbathing, or simply relaxing in solitude, making it one of the best-kept secrets of Corsica.
+This beach is an ideal spot for swimming, sunbathing, or simply relaxing in solitude, making it one of Corsica’s best-kept secrets.

 Both beaches, nestled in the heart of the Agriates Desert, provide a perfect escape into nature, offering unparalleled tranquility away from the crowds.